erlang/otp/HOWTO/INSTALL.md

 Some of the available `configure` options are:

 *   `--prefix=PATH` - Specify installation prefix.
+*   `--disable-parallel-configure` - Disable parallel execution of `configure` scripts (parallel execution is enabled by default)
 *   `--{enable,disable}-kernel-poll` - Kernel poll support (enabled by
     default if possible)
 *   `--{enable,disable}-hipe` - HiPE support (enabled by default on supported